facn2/FACNRECIPE-V2/README.md

 + Clear user journey (even if you take one of our suggested ideas, document the user journey in your readme)

 ### Stretch goals
-+ Function for adding recipes to database
++ Admin Login
-+ Function for editing/deleting recipes
++ Admin Interface
-+ Implement authentication for admins to edit/delete posts(recipe)
++ Admin functionality - Delete & Add users & Posts

 ### Rules
 + All branches should be understood and reviewed by all team members prior to pushing/merging to master